kennyfraser/wp-sync-test/_pages/enabling-ldap.md

             uid=%(username)s,ou=users,dc=example,dc=com

-        By default, a plain text connection is opened and then [STARTTLS][2] attempts to upgrade this plain text connection to an encrypted SSL/TLS connection.
+        **Connection options:** By default, a plain text connection is opened and then [STARTTLS][2] attempts to upgrade this plain text connection to an encrypted SSL/TLS connection.
 If this upgrade to encryption fails, the plain text connection continues.
 You can control this by choosing one of these options:

-        *   **Use SSL/TLS socket for opening a connection** Only establish an encrypted SSL/TLS connection.
+        *   **Use SSL/TLS socket** Only establish an encrypted SSL/TLS connection. <!-- in 1.7 "Use SSL/TLS socket for opening a connection" -->

-        *   **Abort connection if STARTTLS fails** If the upgrade to an encrypted SSL/TLS connection fails, the authentication operation is terminated.
+        *   **Enforce startTLS** If the upgrade to an encrypted SSL/TLS connection fails, the authentication operation is terminated. <!-- In 1.7 "Abort connection if STARTTLS fails" -->

+2. Click **Add**.

  [1]: https://www.ldap.com/ldap-dns-and-rdns
  [2]: https://en.wikipedia.org/wiki/STARTTLS